GlennFolker/EntityAnno/README.md

    }
    ```
    This is to allow compiling with Java 17 syntaxes while targeting Java 8 bytecodes.
-6. Go to `/build.gradle` and remove these lines:
+6. Go to `/build.gradle` and replace these lines:
    ```gradle
    ext{
        //the build number that this mod is made for